Picaresque novel: Works influenced by the picaresque

 In the English-speaking world, the term "picaresque" has referred more to a literary technique or model than to the precise genre that the Spanish call picaresco.
 The English-language term can simply refer to an episodic recounting of the adventures of an anti-hero on the road.

-Laurence Sterne's The Life and Opinions of Tristram Shandy, Gentleman (1761-1767) and A Sentimental Journey Through France and Italy (1768) each have strong picaresque elements.
-Voltaire's French novel Candide (1759) contains elements of the picaresque.
-An interesting variation on the tradition of the picaresque is The Adventures of Hajji Baba of Ispahan (1824), a satirical view on early 19th-century Persia, written by a British diplomat, James Morier.
-See, also, A Rogue's Life (1857) by Wilkie Collins.
+Laurence Sterne's The Life and Opinions of Tristram Shandy, Gentleman (1761–1767) and A Sentimental Journey Through France and Italy (1768) each have strong picaresque elements.
+Voltaire's satirical novel Candide (1759) contains elements of the picaresque.
+An interesting variation on the tradition of the picaresque is The Adventures of Hajji Baba of Ispahan (1824), a satirical view on early 19th-century Persia, written by James Morier.
+Another novel on the same theme is A Rogue's Life (1857) by Wilkie Collins.

 Elements of the picaresque novel are found in Charles Dickens' The Pickwick Papers (1836–37).
-Gogol occasionally used the technique, as in Dead Souls (1842–52).
+Nikolai Gogol occasionally used the technique, as in Dead Souls (1842–52).
 Mark Twain's Adventures of Huckleberry Finn (1884) also has some elements of the picaresque novel.

 20th and 21st centuries

-Kvachi Kvachantiradze is a novel written by Mikheil Javakhishvili in 1924.
+Kvachi Kvachantiradze is a novel by Mikheil Javakhishvili published in 1924.
 This is, in brief, the story of a swindler, a Georgian Felix Krull, or perhaps a cynical Don Quixote, named Kvachi Kvachantiradze: womanizer, cheat, perpetrator of insurance fraud, bank-robber, associate of Rasputin, filmmaker, revolutionary, and pimp.

 The Twelve Chairs (1928) and its sequel, The Little Golden Calf (1931), by Ilya Ilf and Yevgeni Petrov (together known as Ilf and Petrov) became classics of 20th-century Russian satire and the basis for numerous film adaptations.

-Camilo José Cela's La familia de Pascual Duarte (1942), Ralph Ellison's Invisible Man (1952) and The Adventures of Augie March by Saul Bellow (1953) were also among mid-twentieth-century picaresque literature.
+The Projects and Wanderings of Alfanhui, a novel published in 1953 by Rafael Sánchez Ferlosio, is said to "follow the Spanish picaresque tradition" insofar as "any Spanish book about a youth who travels during the period of a few years is likely to be classified as picaresque."
+Camilo José Cela's The Family of Pascual Duarte (1942), Ralph Ellison's Invisible Man (1952) and The Adventures of Augie March by Saul Bellow (1953) were also among mid-twentieth-century picaresque literature.
 John A. Lee's Shining with the Shiner (1944) tells amusing tales about New Zealand folk hero Ned Slattery (1840–1927) surviving by his wits and beating the 'Protestant work ethic'.
 So too is Thomas Mann's Confessions of Felix Krull (1954), which like many novels emphasizes the theme of a charmingly roguish ascent in the social order.
 Under the Net (1954) by Iris Murdoch, Günter Grass's The Tin Drum (1959) is a German picaresque novel.
 John Barth's The Sot-Weed Factor (1960) is a picaresque novel that parodies the historical novel and uses black humor by intentionally incorrectly using literary devices.